noidsirius/SootTutorial/README.md

 ### [Why another tutorial for Soot?](docs/Other/Motivation.md)

 ## Setup
+### Unix
 In short, use Java 8 and run `./gradlew build`.
 For more information and Docker setup, follow this [link](docs/Setup/).

+### Windows (call for contribution)
+You can follow the setup steps for Unix system; however, some of the scripts may not work on Windows system.
+I really appreciate any contribution (preferably in form of a PR) for refining or adding Windows scripts.

 ## Chapters